GrahamParvinkarimi/weather-dashboard/README.md

 # Weather Dashboard

+Built as a prototype for demonstrating the use of Claude Code and Figma MCP for Kotlin Multiplatform.
 A lean, single-screen weather application built with Kotlin Multiplatform targeting Android and iOS platforms.

 ## Features